Evan-Ferro/Snake-Game/README.md

 # Snake-Game
-### Welcome to my first personal project with Java Script!
+### Welcome to my first personal project with JavaScript!

 #### A little over a week ago, I was given the challenge to try and make my own 'version' of Snake Game.
 #### It has been a challenge, although very crucial to my understanding of code as a whole.